simplicitesoftware/docs/content/CTG_50_docs/CTG_10_versions/CTG_30_v6-x/LSN_20_addtosim/addtosim.md

 done
 ```

-> **Note** in the above steps you may not require all variants of version 6, adapt the commands/scripts accordingly
+> **Note**: in the above steps you may not require all variants of version 6, adapt the commands/scripts accordingly

 Make it executable: